 “Monsanto’s reputation as a partner in agriculture and a no-till technology leader continues, strengthening our tradition of innovative technology and our partnership with farmers to promote sustainable food production around the world.
 (Facing Global Challenges: Monsanto’s Pledge Report, 2006)

-Last year, an article in Counter Punch assessing GM crops, concluded that there was no evidence to support the claim that GM agriculture improved crop yields and plenty of evidence that genetically engineered foods pose serious health and environmental risks:
+An article in Counter Punch assessing GM crops, concluded that there was no evidence to support the claim that GM agriculture improved crop yields and plenty of evidence that genetically engineered foods pose serious health and environmental risks:

 “As of now, GMOs do nothing for society but enlarge the coffers of the billion-dollar agrichemical giants who produce them.
 They have not alleviated hunger, they have not increased environmental sustainability; their much-hyped public benefits have not yet materialized.” (“GMO Propaganda and the Sociology of Science,” by Kristine Mattis, PhD, Counter Punch October 2015)